 DUI Breath and/or Blood Testing:

-While very accurate, there are ways to challenge the accuracy of one's BAC levels as determined by either breath or blood testing.
+There are ways to challenge the accuracy of one's BAC levels as determined by either breath or blood testing.
 Errors can take place, for example, in drawing the blood, in the actual testing of the blood itself, and in the calibration of the machines used to test either one's breath or blood.

 DUI Urine Testing: